 - Legitimate interest– in some cases, we use your data in accordance with our need to achieve our vision for all new mothers and families affected by postpartum psychosis to benefit from best-practice care and caring support through to full recovery.
 Whenever we process your Personal Information under the ‘legitimate interest' lawful basis we make sure that we take into account your rights and interests and will not process your personal information if we feel that there is an imbalance.

-Some examples of where we have a legitimate interest to process your Personal information are where we contact you about our work via post, match peer support volunteers with people requesting support, improving our services, when you request our email newsletter, for our legal purposes (for example, dealing with complaints and claims), or for complying with guidance from the Charity Commission.
+Some examples of where we have a legitimate interest to process your Personal information are where we contact you about our work via post, match peer support volunteers with people requesting support, improving our services, when you request our email newsletter, for our legal purposes (for example, dealing with complaints and claims), thanking donors, or for complying with guidance from the Charity Commission.

 We will only contact you about our work and how you can support APP by email, if you have agreed for us to contact you in this manner.
 However, if you have provided us with your postal address, we may send you information about our work and how you can support APP by mail unless you have told us that you would prefer not to hear from us in that way.
 You can update your choices or stop us sending you these communications at any time by contacting firstname.lastname@example.org, or by post or telephone using the contact details you can find on our website here, or by clicking the unsubscribe link at the bottom of the relevant communication.